Analysis: Faux meat growth doubts give market food for thought on Impossible

-The market value of larger competitor Beyond Meat, however, has sunk from a peak of $14 billion to closer to $8.5 billion and is predicted by several brokerages to fall further.
+The market value of larger competitor Beyond Meat (BYND.O), however, has sunk from a peak of $14 billion to closer to $8.5 billion and is predicted by several brokerages to fall further.

 Both firms carry expectations of being big players in a so-called faux meat market which some predict could be worth $85 billion a year by 2030 as dietary habits shift.